+1/ Cement shall be considered as part of the aggregate gradation.

+After the mix design is approved, no substitutions will be permitted unless approved by the Engineer.”

 Revise Article 404.07 of the Supplemental Specifications to read:

 “ 404.07 Test Strip.
-For projects over 70,000 sq yd (58,500 sq m), at least one day prior to starting the project the Contractor shall designate a mutually agreeable location and apply a test strip of the slurry system using the aggregate indicated in the mix design.
+For each contract over 70,000 sq yd (58,500 sq m), at least one day prior to starting the project the Contractor shall designate a mutually agreeable location and apply a test strip of the slurry system using the approved mix design.
 The test strip shall be placed during the same time of day in which the normal placement will take place.
 The Engineer will evaluate the slurry system application rate and cure time.”

 Revise the second paragraph of Article 404.08 of the Supplemental Specifications to read:

-“ Raised reflective pavement markers shall be removed according to Article 783.03(b) and holes filled with HMA or rut filling mix.”
+“ Raised reflective pavement markers shall be removed according to Article 783.03(b) and holes filled with HMA, rut filling mix, or other material approved by the Engineer.”

+Revise the fourth paragraph of Article 404.08 of the Supplemental Specifications to read:

+“ Joints and cracks 3/16 in.
+(5 mm) or wider shall be cleaned of vegetation, loose and unsound material and filled.
+The sealant shall be applied only when the joints and cracks are clean and dry, and the ambient temperature is 40-85 °F (4-29 °C).
+The sealant shall be applied using a pressurized wand delivery system with such devices as necessary to fill the cracks/joints and form a nominal 0.125 in.
+(3 mm) thick by 3 in.
+(75 mm) wide overseal band centered so the center of the 3 in.
+(75 mm) wide band is within 1 in.
+(25 mm) of the crack.
+The sealant shall be allowed to cure before opening to traffic.
+When approved by the Engineer, the sealant may be dusted with fine sand, portland cement, or mineral filler to prevent tracking.”

 Revise the second sentence of Article 404.09(a) of the Supplemental Specifications to read: